cswartzvi/hamilton/docs/concepts/best-practices/loading-data.rst

 Plugging in new Data Sources
 ----------------------------

-An advantage of Hamilton is that it allows for rapid plug-and play for various components of your pipeline.
+An advantage of Apache Hamilton is that it allows for rapid plug-and play for various components of your pipeline.
 This is particularly important for data loading, where you might want to load your data from different sources depending on some context.
 For instance -- if you're running your pipeline in production, you may want to use the production data sources.
 If you're running it in QA, you might want to use the staging data sources.
 Or, if you're running it locally, you might want to use abbreviated, in-memory data sources for testing.
-While Hamilton is not opinionated on exactly _how_ you make this switch, it presents a variety of tooling that can make it more manageable.
+While Apache Hamilton is not opinionated on exactly _how_ you make this switch, it presents a variety of tooling that can make it more manageable.
 Some options.
 To demonstrate some techniques, let's continue on the example of loading marketing spend...